grapenut/websockclient/README.md

 connection.sendText(text) sends the command "text" to the MUSH.

 # Connection Events
-Overload events on the connection object in order to handle data.
+Overload events on the connection object in order to handle the different types of incoming data and send it to the terminal.

 connection.onOpen(evt) can be overloaded to automatically send the connect command with username/password (e.g. from an input box).